MicrosoftDocs/architecture-center/docs/framework/warp/warp-guidance.md

 ## Assess workload

-This first step in the **Well-Architect Recommendation Process** is to conduct an assessment of your workload.
+This first step in the Well-Architected Recommendation Process is to conduct an assessment of your workload.
 The [Microsoft Azure Well-Architected Review](/assessments/?mode=pre-assessment) tool generates a set of recommendations through a guided assessment based on the [Microsoft Well-Architected Framework](/azure/architecture/framework/).
 This tool also has the ability to pull in [Azure Advisor](/azure/advisor) recommendations based on an Azure subscription or resource group.
 At the end of the assessment, there is an option to export these recommendations into a CSV file that can then be used to incorporate them into the operational process for the workload.

 > [!NOTE]
 > When using the [Microsoft Azure Well-Architected Review](/assessments/?mode=pre-assessment) tool, it's important to **Sign in** and select the Azure subscription or resource group that contains your workload.
 This will ensure that only the relevant [Azure Advisor](/azure/advisor) recommendations are included when exporting the CSV.